 Fixed Amount Subagreements

 A “fixed amount” subagreement is typically used to obtain specific deliverables from a subrecipient for a preset amount of funding.
 Accountability is based primarily on performance and results.
-Under the new Uniform Guidance (200.332), the University must stay at or below the Simplified Acquisition Threshold (currently set to $150,000) when issuing a fixed amount subagreement.
+Under the new Uniform Guidance (200.332), the University must stay at or below the Simplified Acquisition Threshold when issuing a fixed amount subagreement.
 Moreover, before issuing a fixed amount subagreement (of any amount), the University must obtain prior approval from the federal sponsor.
 Note: The University may not issue a fixed amount subaward if cost sharing is required by the federal sponsor.

 PIs that intend to issue a fixed amount subagreement under a federal award must describe and justify the need for this type of transaction in the proposal.
 The federal sponsor will determine is this explanation is sufficient.